-Danny is a teenage boy who suffers from Autism.
-When his mother and father decide to let Danny go camping and fishing alone in the local woods, they are completely unaware that three fellow youths are out looking for him and are seeking revenge.
-The leader of their group, Nicholas has been informed that Danny has slept with his ex-girlfriend and he wants to make Danny pay with his blood.
+Danny is a teenage boy who has Autism.
+When his mother and father decide to allow Danny to go camping and fishing alone in the local surrounding woods, both parents are completely unaware that three fellow youths are out and looking for him who are seeking revenge.
+The leader of the group, Nicholas has been informed that Danny has slept with his ex-girlfriend and he wants to make Danny pay with his blood.

 Looking at the poster for Cruel Summer, I went into this film thinking I was going to watch a drama about disaffected youth set against an English backdrop.
 I had no idea that this was a dark and savage little indie based on a true story.
 This has the word horror written all over it.
 Coming out of Cruel Summer, I can't in good faith say that this is a pleasant experience.
 This is a movie that will get under your skin and stay with you.
 I think this is a film that deserves to be seen.

 Once we get past the forty-five-minute mark, this turns into a completely different beast.
 For the next thirty minutes, we as an audience are put through the emotional wringer.
 This is a nasty and mean-spirited little film.
-The rest of the running time, we watch Nicholas and Julia torture, brutalize and maim Danny.
-They don't just hurt him, they humiliate him.
+The rest of the running time, we watch Nicholas and Julia torture, brutalise and maim Danny.
+They don't just hurt him, they humiliate him unmercifully.
 This movie is far from entertaining.
-You won't find this a fun experience but as a piece of horror, this works as an emotional gut punch.
+You won't find this a fun experience, but as a piece of horror, this works as an emotional gut punch.

-The one shining light in this movie is Calvin.
+The one shining light in the story is Calvin.
 He's one of the three people we follow for forty-five minutes and believe he will take part in this horrific murder.
-I was all ready to hate.
-Instead, he plays the guy who realises that he has been lied to by his friends to commit an unspeakable act.
-Julia lied to Nicholas because she's jealous he never pursued her, Nicholas and Julia lied to Calvin and said Danny is a pedophile to try and drag him into the crime.
+I was ready to hate.
+Instead, he plays the guy who realises that he has been lied to by his friends to commit an unspeakable crime.
+Julia lied to Nicholas because she was jealous he never pursued her, Nicholas and Julia lied to Calvin and said Danny is a pedophile to try and drag him into the crime.
 Calvin who sees through them when things head south tries to help Danny but ultimately fails.
-I actually felt for him as he tried to save Danny.
+I actually felt for him as he tried to save this kid.
 While still guilty of leaving Danny to be murdered, I think his character turning back originally showed some remorse.

-Cruel Summer ends in a way that makes this story even more heartbreaking.
+Cruel Summer concludes in a way that makes this story even more heartbreaking.
 The ending with Danny's mother and father waiting in the carpark for him while he lays dead in a field is just heart-wrenching.
-To know what they will find, I can't help but feel sadder knowing this happened to a real kid.
-An innocent kid who just enjoyed camping and fishing.
-The world is a cruel place and this is just one tiny little story of how evil people can be to one another.
-If I could compare this to anything when it comes to how it's structured and the build-up, I think Bully may be one that comes to mind.
+To know what they will find, I can't help but feel sadder knowing this happened to a real teenager.
+An innocent who really just enjoyed camping and fishing.
+The world is a cruel place, and this is just one tiny little story of how evil people can be to one another.
+If I could compare this movie to any other, when it comes to how it's structured and the build-up, I think Bully may be one that comes to mind.

 When it comes to scares, blood, and gore, Cruel Summer isn't that scary.
 There are no jump scares in this movie.
 But I don't think that's what this movie is trying to go for at all.
-This is a build up to an explosive and unpleasant third act and it worked for me.
+This is all about the build-up to an explosive and unpleasant third act, and it worked for me.
 While far from perfect, I think the movie succeeds with what it sets out to do.
-You know something sinister is coming for forty-five minutes and when it does, it's not nice.
-The movie isn't very bloody either but the violence here is meant to be unpleasant and ugly.
+You know something sinister is coming for forty-five minutes, and when it does, it's not nice.
+The movie isn't very bloody either, but the violence here is meant to be unpleasant and ugly.

-Lastly, the acting is solid.
-For actors that I've never heard of or seen in anything, I really liked all four of the actors.
+Lastly, the acting is great.
+For actors that I've never heard of or seen in anything else, I really liked all four of these actors.
 Danny Miller as Nicholas is evil, plain and simple.
 He plays that chav type very well.
-Immediately we hate him and his performance was great.
-Natalie Martins as Julia is deceitful and at one stage, I thought she was going to somehow have this character arc where she came good.
+Immediately we hate him, and his performance is great.
+Natalie Martins as Julia is deceitful, and at one stage, I thought she was going to somehow have this character arc where she came good.
 Sadly she is weak and a follower.
-She was also fantastic.
+She was fantastic.
 Reece Douglas as Calvin was my favourite performance, outside of Richard Pawulski who plays Danny.
-Calvin has the most emotional performance while I believed Richard Pawulski suffered from Autism.
+Calvin has the most emotional arc while I believed Richard Pawulski suffered from Autism.
 Great acting from all four actors.